-The next session of Prism, our racial equity leadership program, begins in June 2017.
-Apply now to join Cohort III.
+The next session of Prism, our racial equity leadership program, begins in February 2018.
+Register now to join Cohort IV.

 Prism is led by two of Cleveland’s most experienced and dynamic racial equity trainers: Erica Merritt and Adele DiMarco Kious.

 Prism participants explore the historic conflict that continues to shape the United States and determine the fate of all its people.

 Racism is examined on four levels: internalized, interpersonal, institutional and structural.
 Tools to assess the state of one’s organization and community are introduced.
 Participants also have the opportunity to participate in caucus groups and bridge the chasm between community and institution throughout their Prism journey.

 Leaders leave the program with greater self awareness, an individualized plan for beginning to dismantle racism in their neighborhood or organization and greater capacity to do so.
 They also gain a group of fellow travelers to support them well beyond the structured program experience.

 Opening Retreat, February 15 & 16